wasilibs/go-protoc-gen-builtins/README.md

 `@latest`, but it is recommended to specify a version, in which case all of the developers on your codebase will use the same version of the tool with no special steps.

-_Due to [potential build breakage](https://github.com/golang/go/issues/71192) unrelated to this project, `go tool` is not supported._

 For gRPC plugins, also see [go-protoc-gen-grpc][4].

 A full example is available at [example](./example/).
-To generate protos, enter the directory and run `go run github.com/bufbuild/buf/cmd/buf@v1.45.0 generate`.
+To generate protos, enter the directory and run `go tool buf generate`.
 As long as your machine has Go installed, you will be able to generate protos.
-The first time using `go run` for a command, Go automatically builds it making it slower, but subsequent invocations should be quite fast.
+The first time using `go tool` for a command, Go automatically builds it making it slower, but subsequent invocations should be quite fast.

 [1]: https://protobuf.dev/
 [2]: https://wazero.io/